wupeifan/ECON_407_Fall2020/syllabus.md

 subjects.
 If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
 For further information and support, please visit: http://academic.ubc.ca/supportresources/freedom-expression

+## UBC Academic Integrity
+The academic enterprise is founded on honesty, civility, and integrity.
+As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
+At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
+This also means you should not cheat, copy, or mislead others about what is your work.
+Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
+For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
+Careful records are kept in order to monitor and prevent recurrences.